ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 I connected this card in Slot 4 of my PCIE on Mac Pro.

-Also connected the display port outputs on my RX580 to the Mini Display input on the card (I did this as I want to use GC-Titan Rige card to power my Thunderbolt Displays).
+I also connected the display port outputs on my RX580 to the Mini Display input on the card (I did this as I want to use GC-Titan Rige card to power my Thunderbolt Displays).

 ![image-gc-titanridge-macpro-slot4](./images/image-gc-titanridge-macpro-slot4.png)